jeftegoes/AwsOverview/AWS Route 53.md

   - Records are outdated for less time.
   - Easy to change records.
 - **Except for Alias records, TTL is mandatory for each DNS record.**

+## 2.6.
+CNAME vs Alias

+- AWS Resources (Load Balancer, CloudFront...) expose an AWS hostname:
+  - **lb1-1234.us-east-2.elb.amazonaws.com** and you **want myapp.mydomain.com**
+- CNAME:
+  - Points a hostname to any other hostname. (app.mydomain.com => blabla.anything.com).
+  - ONLY FOR NON ROOT DOMAIN (aka. something.mydomain.com).
+- Alias:
+  - Points a hostname to an AWS Resource (app.mydomain.com => blabla.amazonaws.com).
+  - **Works for ROOT DOMAIN and NON ROOT DOMAIN (aka mydomain.com).**
+  - Free of charge.
+  - Native health check.

+## 2.7.
+Route 53 – Alias Records

+- Maps a hostname to an AWS resource.
+- An extension to DNS functionality.
+- Automatically recognizes changes in the resource's IP addresses.
+- Unlike CNAME, it can be used for the top node of a DNS namespace (Zone Apex), e.g.: example.com
+- Alias Record is always of type A/AAAA for AWS resources (IPv4 / IPv6).
+- **You can't set the TTL.**

+## 2.8.
+Route 53 – Alias Records Targets

+- Elastic Load Balancers.
+- CloudFront Distributions.
+- API Gateway.
+- Elastic Beanstalk environments.
+- S3 Websites.
+- VPC Interface Endpoints.
+- Global Accelerator accelerator.
+- Route 53 record in the same hosted zone.
+- **You cannot set an ALIAS record for an EC2 DNS name.**